A Ghost Story

 I take off my towel and wipe it across the mirror, completely naked, not looking to see if anything is there at all.

-In the winter time, right around Christmas, I got sick.
+In the winter time, right around New Years, I got sick.

 Jacob was like a brother to me.
 Or a father.
 I trusted him during my fragmented memories of illness; he was the leader of the house, he was my friend.
 I felt safe with him around; he just had that kind of assured attitude.
 Tough, strong; he had a rugged intelligence about him.
 I don't know what would've happened if he wasn't around to care for me when I was so sick.